What is an insurance write-off?

 Suffering an accident that leads to a vehicle write-off is distressing.
 But unwittingly purchasing a written-off vehicle and paying more than market value for it is painful too.

-Make sure you know how to interpret the jargon and are fully aware of a vehicle's past so you don't get caught out by an unscrupulous seller.
+Make sure you know how to interpret the jargon and are fully aware of a vehicle's past so you don't get caught out by an unscrupulous seller with an RAC Vehicle Check.
+You can use our HPI Check comparison table to find out about how these services stack up against each other.

 Have you ever been involved in a car accident where your vehicle was written off?
 What did you have to do?